test-kitchen/kitchen-vagrant/README.md

 ## <a name="default-config"></a> Default Configuration

-This driver can determine the Vagrant box name and download URL for a select number of platforms.
-Currently, the following platform names are supported:
+This driver can predict the Vagrant box name and download URL for a select number of platforms that have been published by Opscode, such as:

 ```ruby
 ---